duniter/duniter/protocol.md

 Here is a description of each field:

 * `Version` denotes the current structure version.
 This number may change in cases of evolution of this message structure.
-* `Sender` is the current owner footprint (an OpenPGP public key footprint, not necessarily a WoT member) who owns the coins to be sent.
+* `Sender` is the current owner fingerprint (an OpenPGP public key fingerprint, not necessarily a WoT member) who owns the coins to be sent.
 * `Number` is an increment number used for signing chain.
 This number MUST be incremented for a given owner each time he makes a transaction.
-* `Recipient` is the recipient footprint (an OpenPGP public key footprint, not necessarily a WoT member) to whom the coins are sent.
+* `Recipient` is the recipient fingerprint (an OpenPGP public key fingerprint, not necessarily a WoT member) to whom the coins are sent.
 * `Coins` is a list of coins that are to be sent.
 Each line is made up of a COIN_ID (identifying a coin), a semi-colon and a TRANSACTION_ID justifying the coin ownership.

 It is obvious that a coin a sender does not own CAN NOT be sent by him.
 That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.